 Part of the security system of the avionics is being able to recognize the primary service provider.
 When the aircraft is logged into the primary service provider via DTLS, then additional features will be unlocked to allow the primary service provider to maintain the keys, certificates and IP address of the aircraft.
 If the service provider certificate received during the DTLS logon does not match that of Primary Service Provider’s, then the port 5908 key tags of 0x3X will be restricted from access.
 There will be only one primary service provider certificate within the avionics at any one time.

-In the event that the primary service provider’s server’s certificate needs to change, perhaps due to nearing certificate expiration or crypto period expiry due to algorithm compromise.

 Aircraft should maintain their DTLS connection with the service provider after installing a new primary service provider certificate until a re-authentication or new login is needed or requested.
 The port 5908 key tag of 0x35 will be followed by the Primary Service Provider’s Certificate when sent by the Primary Service Provider.
 The aircraft will use a port 5908 key tag of 0x35 followed by one additional byte to indicate success or failure.